B2B Manufacturing · Marketing Strategy

 Product data infrastructure.
 Most frameworks move from content to demand gen without addressing whether the specs buyers find are complete, current, and consistent across channels.
 Most manufacturers have real gaps: specs differing between website and catalog, CAD files behind registration walls, compliance docs missing or outdated.
 Closing those gaps requires a data governance process — usually a PIM — not another campaign.

 Product information management is no longer a back-office concern for manufacturers.
 It is already reshaping how industrial brands structure their catalogs, govern data quality, and scale across distributor and e-commerce channels without adding headcount.
-But technology alone does not close the gap.
-The real advantage comes from pairing a purpose-built PIM with a clear data strategy, knowing who owns what, which system holds the source of truth, and how enriched content flows from your PIM into every downstream channel.
+The real advantage comes from pairing a purpose-built PIM with a clear data strategy — knowing who owns what, which system holds the source of truth, and how enriched content flows from your PIM into every downstream channel.